What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Sports Event Invitation (Slack/Teams)

 🏆 Team Sports Night — [Day] at [Time] What: [Sport] at [Venue] When: [Day], [Start] – [End] Cost: [Covered / $X per person] Skill level needed: None.
 Seriously, none.
-What to wear: Comfortable clothes + [sport-specific footwear if needed] Teams assigned at the venue.
-Random is the only fair way.
+What to wear: Comfortable clothes + [sport-specific footwear if needed] Random team assignment at the venue — fairest way to do it.
 Who's coming?
-React with a checkmark.
+Drop a checkmark if you're in.

 Always emphasize 'no skill required' and random teams.
 These two details remove the top reasons people skip sports events.